odinn1984/UE5-Skybox-AI-Plugin/README.md

 3. If you are adding functionality or modifying something please make sure to either add new tests or make sure that the current ones cover the changed functionality
 4. Try to not go overboard with testing every single line of code, code coverage is less important than functionality and user flow coverage
 5. Please make sure that the change is running on all supported engine versions
-    - Hopefully I will add automation around that so that we can have a testing matrix, but until then we have to make sure we don't break any engine version
+   1. Hopefully I will add automation around that so that we can have a testing matrix, but until then we have to make sure we don't break any engine version
+6. Oh yeah... and please refrain from putting comments in code, comments are a mess...
+If something is unclear let's refactor it so that reading the code makes sense and we can understand what it does without needing to put comments
+   1. Like everything, this also has exception so please don't follow this rule religiously, if you feel like you need to put a comment, put it, but please try to avoid it as much as possible

 ## Links And Resources